-The MCU frequently presents a reality in which multiple dimensions are simultaneously in play, but does not describe in any way, biblical creation or truth.
-Despite their overt effort to avoid controversial issues such as religion and politics, true biblical messages still manage to find its way through the sequenced action scenes and interwoven drama.
+The MCU frequently presents a reality in which multiple dimensions are simultaneously in play but does not describe in any way, biblical creation or truth.
+Despite their overt effort to avoid controversial issues such as religion and politics, true biblical messages still manage to find their way through the sequenced action scenes and interwoven drama.
 The truth is, we are and have been in a war since the dawn of man.
 Our archenemy’s name is Lucifer, and he also hails from another dimension, the spiritual realm.
-While hardly an ‘infinite war,’ Lucifer’s usurpation has lasted from before the creation of the earth, and will continue until after the thousand year reign of Christ is complete.
+While hardly an ‘infinite war,’ Lucifer’s usurpation has lasted from before the creation of the earth, and will continue until after the thousand-year reign of Christ is complete.

 Ironically, the slippage of biblical truths regarding the true nature of man and our nefarious nature actually comes from two of the film’s main antagonists.
 In the first Avenger’s movie, Loki (god of mischief and adopted-brother to Thor), tries to conquer earth with an alien army, but has this conversation earlier in the film with Thor.